allc/allc.github.io/_posts/2023-05-16-m0lecon-teaser-2023-writeup.md

 ptm{https://youtu.be/Uzryuem5NDc lets make pizza greater than zero again https://www.giallozafferano.com/recipes/Pizza-Margherita.html}
 ```

+The author has [a different solution](https://discord.com/channels/1100159162794655904/1100159163096633453/1108006782871285770) to desync the balance in the session and the database, with multiple order/cancel requests can be sent in one websocket request, and how the order/cancel is handled.

 ## Print template 2

 A challenge with a web app under the misc category.
 IIRC the challenge was released after a while since the CTF started.
 It was a hard challenge, with team "organizers" first blooded it at 6:06 AM BST, and team "Kalmarunionen" submitted the flag half an hour before the CTF ends.
 I was not able to solve it myself.
 This writeup follows [Sam.ninja](https://sam.ninja/) and [pilvar](https://twitter.com/pilvar222)'s solution and payloads, which appears to be the [intended solution](https://discord.com/channels/1100159162794655904/1100159163096633453/1106990892780359771 "Just link to a Discord message that one of the challenge author Xato confirms it is the intended solution").